Ameba-AIoT/ameba-arduino-doc/source/ameba_d/aw-cu488/Example_Guides/TensorFlow Lite/TensorFlow Lite - Micro Speech.rst

 | Upload the code and press the reset button on Ameba once the upload is finished.
 | Once it is running, you should see one of the LEDs flashing, indicating that it is processing audio.
 Saying the word "yes" will cause the green
   LED to light up.
-Saying the word “no” will cause the red LED to light up.
+Saying the word "no" will cause the red LED to light up.
 If the word is not recognized, the blue LED will to light up.
 | The inference results are also output to the Arduino serial monitor, which appear as follows:

 |image05|

 If you are having trouble in getting the words recognized, here are some tips: